What to expect from your gay sailing holiday

 Meals | Drinks

 For meals on board we depend on local availability of groceries.
 Breakfast is usually done on board in a continental buffet style.
 Lunch as well (like pasta, a salad or sandwiches), although it may sometimes be an option to go on shore.
 Dinner can be prepared on board while in a bay, or -if the group prefers- we have dinner in a nearby restaurant where possible.
 Because of the variety of options, preferences and local prices it is hard to give an exact estimate of costs and we recommend to inform yourself about local price levels.
-In general, however, you should roughly expect about 75 euro per week for on board breakfast, lunch and general groceries (dudes, this excludes champagne breakfasts! :-)) and about 5 euro per person/day for onboard dinners.
-All estimates exclude alcoholic beverages.
+In general, however, you should roughly expect about 75-100 euro per week for on board breakfast, lunch and general groceries (dudes, this excludes champagne breakfasts! :-)) and about 5 euro per person/day for onboard dinners.
+These estimates EXclude alcoholic beverages, so that comes on top depending on preference/consumption.

 Harbour | Mooring fees